Front Page Detectives

 While the case has been cold almost since its inception, it remains active, with Taft keeping interest alive at the Orange County Sheriff's Department.
 Taft came onto the case quite accidentally, seeking legal advice and finding that his Anaheim attorney was Michelle Patterson Ludwig, Kerry's sister.
 Kerry explained the matter to him and how the lack of police interest in 1980 had angered and upset the family.
 "I can't say I blame them," Taft told the Orange County Register "She didn't fit the profile [of a runaway]."

-"Somebody knows something," Taft told local media.
+"Somebody knows something," Taft once told local media.
 "I hope someone comes forward and says, 'I have that piece of the puzzle.'"

 Advertisement